Skip to content

 That’s why we recommend using a combination of iCloud Keychain and 1Password in our premium Security Essentials feature.
 That way you don’t have to abandon any passwords already saved in Keychain, but you can start using 1Password for all future signups for added convenience and protection.

 You can try 1Password for 14 days to see how it works.
 Beyond that, it costs $2.99/month for a single user or $4.99/month for a family plan that covers up to five people – even if you don’t live together.
 This is by far the best value option and a great way to ensure your tech-averse parents and/or naive kids stay safe and secure online.
-There are also business and enterprise plans if you needed to secure a whole team.

-Note that due to Apple’s cut of in-app purchases, registering within the 1Password iOS app is generally more expensive than signing up from the 1Password website.
+Note that due to Apple’s cut of in-app purchases, registering within 1Password’s iOS app is generally more expensive than signing up from the 1Password website.
 We’d advise subscribing online and then logging into your account via the app afterward.
 (Pro tip: the same applies to lots of subscription services, so always shop around!)

 Once you’re signed up for a trial, grab the app to get started.
 It’ll work on iPhone, iPad, and Mac – but also rival platforms like Windows, Android, Linux, and Chrome OS.
 One central password repository that works across every device you own.